-AIPAC, the American Israel Public Affairs Committee, is a prominent pro-Israel lobbying group in the United States.
-It focuses on influencing the U.S. government's legislative and executive branches to support policies that benefit Israel.
-It is considered one of the most influential lobbying groups in the U.S. on matters related to the U.S.-Israel relationship.
+The American Israel Public Affairs Committee (AIPAC) is a prominent pro-Israel lobbying group in the United States.
+It focuses on influencing the U.S. legislative and executive branches to support policies favorable to Israel.
+AIPAC is considered one of the most influential lobbying organizations in the U.S., advocating for a strong U.S.-Israel relationship through various means, including direct lobbying, grassroots activism, and campaign contributions.

-In 1954, AIPAC was founded by Isaiah L. Kenen, a lobbyist for the Israeli government, partly to counter negative international reactions to Israel's Qibya massacre.
+In 1954, AIPAC was founded by Isaiah L. Kenen, a lobbyist for the Israeli government.
+This was partly in response to negative international reactions to Israel's Qibya massacre of Palestinian villagers that year.

-In 1954, the American Zionist Committee for Public Affairs (AZCPA) was founded as a lobbying division of the American Zionist Council (AZC), and they split in 1954.
+In 1954, Isaiah L. Kenen founded the American Zionist Committee for Public Affairs (AZCPA) as a lobbying division of the American Zionist Council (AZC).

 In 1959, AZCPA was renamed the American-Israel Public Affairs Committee, reflecting a broader membership and mission.

-In 1980, Thomas Dine became the executive director of AIPAC, developing its grassroots campaign.
+In 1980, Thomas Dine became the executive director of AIPAC and developed its grassroots campaign.

-In 1984, Senator Charles H. Percy was defeated by Democrat Paul Simon, after Simon was asked to run against Percy by Robert Asher, an AIPAC board member.
+In 1984, Senator Charles H. Percy (R-Illinois) was defeated by Democrat Paul Simon.
+Simon was asked by Robert Asher, an AIPAC board member in Chicago, to run against Percy.

-In 1987, The Wall Street Journal reported that at least 51 of 80 pro-Israel PACs were operated by AIPAC officials.
+The Wall Street Journal reports that in 1987 at least 51 of 80 pro-Israel PACs were operated by AIPAC officials.

-Since 1990, Pro-Israel interests have contributed $56.8 million in individual, group, and soft money donations to federal candidates and party committees.
+According to the non-partisan OpenSecrets, Pro-Israel interests have contributed $56.8 million in individual, group, and soft money donations to federal candidates and party committees since 1990.

-In 1992, AIPAC president David Steiner resigned after being recorded boasting about his political influence in obtaining aid for Israel and claiming to be negotiating with the incoming Clinton administration over appointments.
+In 1992, AIPAC president David Steiner was forced to resign after being recorded boasting about his political influence in obtaining aid for Israel and claiming to negotiate with the incoming Clinton administration.

-In 1995, AIPAC was an early supporter of the Counter-Terrorism Act of 1995, which led to increased FBI resources being allocated to fight terrorism.
+In 1995, AIPAC was an early supporter of the Counter-Terrorism Act, which led to increased FBI resources being allocated to combat terrorism.

 In 1996, Howard Kohr became the CEO of AIPAC.

-In 1997, Fortune magazine recognized AIPAC as the second-most powerful influence group in Washington, D.C.
+In 1997, Fortune magazine recognized AIPAC as the second-most powerful influence group in Washington, D.C., highlighting its significant impact on political affairs.

 Between the 2000 and the 2004 elections, the 50 members of AIPAC's board donated an average of $72,000 each to campaigns and political action committees.